Acupuncture

 How many treatments are needed?

-Your physiotherapist will discuss your individual management plan.
+Your therapist will discuss your individual treatment plan with you.
 Acupuncture treatments may vary depending on the condition being treated and how you respond to treatment.
-Often acupuncture is used to promote active rehabilitation.
+Often acupuncture is used to help with rehabilitation.

 Is it safe?

-Physiotherapists practising acupuncture in East Kent Hospitals have been trained to a minimum standard and are bound by professional codes of conduct through the Health and Care Professions Council (HCPC).
+Therapists practising acupuncture in East Kent Hospitals have been trained to a minimum standard.
+They are bound by professional codes of conduct through the Health and Care Professions Council (HCPC).

 What are the possible side effects?